User8426/Software-Inc_Users_Buildings_Collection-1/README.md

 Building 2 - Cheap but effective Building
 Has 2 3 seater offices, each with a leader office.

-Building 3 - TBD
+Building 3 - 6M2jonWFHwQ
-TBD DESCRIPTION
+The name is an easter egg.
+See if you can find what it is an easter egg of.

 Building 4 - Ok Building
 Just a basic 1 floor building.